 By Chicago Defender

-This article first appeared in the Chicago Defender.
+This article originally appeared in the Chicago Defender.